bright1993ff66/Resume/README.md

 	- Firstly used basic machine learning methods(Naïve Bayes, logistics regression, SVM, etc.) to classify the sentiments
 	- Then implemented word embeddings, MLP classifier, etc. to solve the sentiment analysis problem

-+ **2016.11 - 2017.02**
-**Image Classification of the MNIST Database**
-	- Constructed basic CNN and RNN structure based on tensorflow to solve the MNIST classification problem

 + **2016.05 - 2016.08**
 **Application of Empirical Likelihood for Statistical Analysis(MSc. dissertation)**
 	- Implemented empirical likelihood method on various datasets and made relevant statistical inference from univariate mean to regression parameters
 	- Successfully proved that the empirical likelihood approach was more data-oriented than the parametric methods

-+ **2016.01 - 2016.02** Researcher
-**Production Plan Optimization of a Laptop Company(Coursework)**
-	- Used R, Arena to explore the distribution of time spent in every phase of the plan
-	- Built the simulated system via Arena, estimated the production time of every laptop and optimized the whole system to decrease the cost

-+ **2015.10 - 2015.11** Researcher
-**Production Plan Optimization of an Oil Company(Coursework)**
-	- Decreased the running cost of that oil company by constructing better production plan using Excel and Xpress
-	- Based on the output of Xpress, produced applicable advice, worked out a result which could improve the profit by 6% approximately

 ## Work Experience